sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 It had the ideas of REST from tohse early times.
 Bash pipes alone are an insightful discovery.
 Not sure what the sources are.

+Too well-known for the main list.

 ### 🎗 **Unix**
 The Unix itself.
 Not explanation is needed.

 However, Unix is larger than a software.
 It containes most of the computer science.

+Too well-known for the main list.

 ### Specific aspects
 * _matlab_ -- Matlab's style of defining functions in a pragmatic and simple way never stopped amazing me.
 I never understoood the magic that drives that style of design.
 I believe it actually inspired Python.